 Looking to chill out on beautiful sandy beaches on your Southern California trip?
 Check out some of the best beaches in Los Angeles, California.
-Boasting some of the best year-round weather in the United States, the “City of Angels” will have you believing you died and went to beach heaven.
+Boasting some of the finest year-round weather in the United States, the “City of Angels” will have you believing you died and went to beach heaven.

 Head south down the historic Highway 101, east on Route 66, or hop a plane: all will get you to one of Los Angeles’ world-famous sandy beaches.
 The stretches of sand in L.A. are heavenly, featuring every beach activity imaginable, from surfing and snorkeling to volleyball and sipping tropical cocktails as Mariachi bands serenade you.

 Ready to find the perfect patch of white sand minutes from the city?
-Dip your toes into some of these top-rated Los Angeles beaches.
+Dip your toes into some of these top-rated Los Angeles beaches!

 Santa Monica State Beach

 Even if you’re only visiting Los Angeles in one day, Santa Monica Bay is a wonderful family destination.
 The waves aren’t too big, the space isn’t too small, and the bay is just right.
-Everyone can enjoy frolicking in the waters or lounging on a float with the Santa Monica Mountains as a backdrop.
+Everyone can enjoy frolicking in the waters in the sun or lounging on a float with the Santa Monica Mountains as a backdrop.

 RELATED: What to Do in Santa Monica

-Once back on the expansive Santa Monica Beach, you can build sandcastles, enjoy the North Beach Playground with your children, or play a game of volleyball, if relaxing in the sunshine doesn’t entice you.
+Once back on the expansive Santa Monica Beach, you can build sandcastles, enjoy the North Beach Playground with your children, or play a game of volleyball if relaxing in the sunshine doesn’t entice you.

 Venice Beach